GSJDesigns/gsjdesigns-mainwebsite/index.md

     weight: 1
 layout: home
 ---
-From the heart of Staffordshire, we develop and deploy eccentric, responsive and cost-friendly websites.
+A family ran business based in the heart of Staffordshire, we develop and deploy eccentric, responsive and cost-friendly websites.
 We offer a suite of complimentary offerings ranging from email hosting to long-term support.

 Below, you can find a selection of our services.
 If you’d like to get in touch to discuss your requirements, reach out to us.